adilinden-oss/etc-docker-dotfiles/README.md

-# K-Net Dotfiles For Servers
+# Dotfiles For Docker Hosts

 ... and Desktop too